1944 Negro World Series: Game 1

 The tie was broken on the first batter of the fourth inning as Josh Gibson hit a home run to right field to make it 2–1, and Buck Leonard hit a home run to the same porch in the next inning.
 With the game 3–1, the Barons made one last attempt.
 John Britton lined a single to start the inning and was followed soon by Artie Wilson.
 With two out, Steele would hit a ball that was off home plate that was thought to be foul at first.
 However, the umpires ruled that it was a fair ball, thereby making Steele out; the Barons played the rest of the game under protest, to no avail.
 When the Grays came to bat in the eighth, Dave Hoskins hit a leadoff home run to the same porch as the two home run hitters before him to make it 4–1.
 Gibson followed with a single, and Walter Cannady had a double to get him to third.
 Two outs later, Cool Papa Bell lined a triple to center field that would score Gibson and Cannady to make it 6–1.
 Both teams scored in the ninth inning to close the game.
 Bankhead had a single and advanced on a wild pitch and an out to third base, and he scored on a subsequent single by Hoskins.
-A sacrifice hit by Walter Cannady scored Hoskins to close out the Grays end of the bat.
+A sacrifice hit by Cannady scored Hoskins to close out the Grays end of the bat.
 Johnny Markham hit a leadoff single to start the bottom frame, and pinch-runner Collins Jones went to second on a wild pitch before scoring on a one-out Artie Wilson single.
 Piper Davis would hit a two-out single to score in Wilson before Ted Radcliffe committed the final out to end the game.